Sayyid Mir Muhammad Alim Khan: Deposition and death

 However, the emir had won only a temporary respite.
 As the civil war in Russia wound down, Moscow sent reinforcements to Central Asia.
 On 2 September 1920, an army of well-disciplined and well-equipped Red Army troops under the command of general Mikhail Frunze attacked the city.
 After four days of fighting, the Ark of Bukhara was destroyed, the red flag was raised from the top of Kalyan Minaret, and the Emir Alim Khan fled, first to his base at Dushanbe (in present-day Tajikistan), and then finally to Kabul, Afghanistan, where he died in 1944.
 He is buried at the Shuadoi Solehin cemetery.

-He was awarded Order of Prince Danilo I and a number of decorations.
+He was awarded the Order of Prince Danilo I and a number of decorations.